-The purpose of this document is to define the CCSDS and International Organization for Standardization (ISO) Open Archival Information System (OAIS) Implementation Framework (IF).
+The purpose of this document is to define the CCSDS and International Organization for Standardization (ISO) Open Archival Information System (OAIS) Interoperability Framework (IF).
 An OAIS is an Archive, consisting of an organization, which may be part of a larger organization, of people and systems, that has accepted the responsibility to preserve information and make it available for a Designated Community.
 The OAIS-IF is a supplement to that overarching standard that adds capabilities for system interoperability between users and archives, and between coordinating archives.
-This document outlines a data system architectural approach and a set of specifications for interfaces that will be defined in additional subordinate standards to be issued subsequently.
+This document outlines a data system architectural approach and a set of specifications for interfaces required for interoperability and that are visible to Producers and Consumers.
 This standard is the Architecture Description document that sets the overall architectural framework for the OAIS-IF suite of standards.

 The OAIS-IF is an implementable framework for digital repositories that enables international and collaborative research.
-Its aim is to provide set of interoperable protocols and interface specifications that will enable the access, merging, and re-use of the data, both within and across the operational boundaries of trusted digital repositories.
-The framework will also provide support for the fundamental scientific technique of checking the reproducibility of results.
+Its aim is to provide a set of interoperable protocols and interface specifications that will enable the access and re-use of the data, both within and across the operational boundaries of trusted digital repositories.
 The OAIS-IF is designed to be effectively applied broadly across a spectrum of small, medium, and large use cases and involving a wide variety of stakeholders.